priyam-hub/Affective-AI/README.md

 ## 🌟 Overview

-**Speechify** is a real-time, bidirectional Speech-to-Text (STT) and Text-to-Speech (TTS) converter built with powerful AI models such as OpenAI Whisper and Google TTS.
-Designed for accessibility, productivity, and voice automation.
+**Affective AI** is a cutting-edge application designed to detect and analyze emotions from textual inputs.
+Leveraging advanced natural language processing and machine learning techniques, it provides insights into the emotional undertones present in text, aiding in areas like sentiment analysis, customer feedback interpretation, and more.

 ---

 ## 📌 Features

-- ✅ **Real-time Speech-to-Text** with OpenAI Whisper
+- ✅ **Emotion Detection**: Analyze text to identify underlying emotions.
-- ✅ **Text-to-Speech** using gTTS with natural voice synthesis
+- ✅ **Real-time Analysis**: Immediate feedback on emotional content.
-- ✅ **Multilingual support** for global accessibility
+- ✅ **User-friendly Interface**: Intuitive design for seamless interaction.
-- ✅ **Streamlit UI** for simple and elegant interaction
+- ✅ **Data Visualization**: Graphical representation of emotion metrics.
-- ✅ **Lightweight & Fast** for any local machine or cloud setup
+- ✅ **Session Tracking**: Monitor and log user interactions for insights.

 ---